moeenn/feather-css/README.md

 * Original creators of Skeleton CSS.
 Without their excellent work this project would not be possible.
 [Website](http://getskeleton.com/)
 * Mike Abbink, creator of the font IBM Plex Sans.
 [Website](https://www.ibm.com/plex/)

-# Demo
+# Build
-Demo page of the Feather CSS can be opened using NPM
+Feather CSS can be compiled from source using SASS compiler using the following commands

 ```
+# build expanded version
+$ npm run build

+# build minified version
-$ npm run start
+$ npm run build_mini
 ```

 # Features and Changes